wahidcs50/Django-React-ILC-Website/README.md

 - Make sure to configure any environment variables or database connections as needed in both frontend and backend configurations.
 - Ensure both frontend and backend servers are running concurrently to use the ILC application seamlessly.

----

-- **Deployment Instructions**: How to deploy the application to a production server.
-- **Contributing**: Guidelines for contributing to the project.
-- **License**: Information about the project's license.

-Feel free to expand and customize this README file further to provide comprehensive documentation for your project.